 Photo above: Our original ‘Cow’ t-shirt modelled by Miranda courtesy of Frank&Faith, photographed by Pete Millson back in 2010

-Photo: Anna & Stu running a Compassionate Dorset stall with the Compassionate Tee-Shop, Eden Holistic Fair 2015
+Photo above: Anna & Stu running a Compassionate Dorset stall with the Compassionate Tee-Shop, Eden Holistic Fair 2015

 The Compassionate Tee-Shop is born

-In the Summer of 2010 Anna asked her partner, Illustrator and Graphic Designer Stu Jones (who she met at Wimbledon School of Art, now working as ethical design studio Boo&Stu) to design some farm animal themed t-shirts to sell at events.
+In the Summer of 2010 Anna asked her partner, Illustrator and Graphic Designer Stu Jones (who she met at Wimbledon School of Art, now working as ethical design studio Boo&Stu) to design some cool farm animal themed t-shirts to sell at events.
 Stu created our epic signature farm animal head tees including our ‘Highland Cow’ and we launched them at our next event, our ‘Big Lunch’ in the Dorchester Borough Gardens.
 We also posted them up online as designs for t-shirts, clothing and other accessories printed on demand through a platform called Spreadshirt to raise money for Compassion in World Farming.
 And so the Compassionate Tee-Shop was born!

 Our Bonnie Donkey

-In 2015/16 we were privileged to help raise over £4,500 for our beautiful donkey-mad friend and Compassionate Dorset volunteer Bonnie through sales of our limited edition donkey t-shirts (as well as artworks created under the Compassion Collective which is the name we had now adopted for our various creative charity endevours!).
+In 2015/16 we were privileged to help raise over £4,500 for our beautiful donkey-mad friend and Compassionate Dorset volunteer Bonnie through 100% profits from sales of our limited edition donkey t-shirts (as well as artworks created under the Compassion Collective which is the name we had now adopted for our various creative charity endevours!).
 Donations were in aid of Animal Aid Unlimited and Bonnie’s Last Wish for Suffering Donkeys and are helping to fund the Bonnie Christopher Forever Home for Donkeys – a sanctuary in India set up in her memory to help thousands of overworked, neglected and abused working donkeys.

 “With thanks to all of you that have bought donkey tshirts, my fundraising total has smashed through the £15,000 target.
 This is an incredible achievement… Thank you to everyone for your support, it means the world to me and will make the world of difference to many, many suffering donkeys. xxx”